 - HEM B

 bleeding disorder that slows the blood clotting process.
-People with this condition experience prolonged bleeding or oozing following an injury or surgery.
-In severe cases of hemophilia, heavy bleeding occurs after minor trauma or even in the absence of injury.
+People with this disorder experience prolonged bleeding or oozing following an injury or surgery.
+In severe cases of hemophilia, heavy bleeding occurs after minor injury or even in the absence of injury.
 Serious complications can result from bleeding into the joints, muscles, brain, or other internal organs.
 Milder forms may not become apparent until abnormal bleeding occurs following surgery or a serious injury.
 People with an unusual form of hemophilia B, known as hemophilia B Leyden, experience episodes of excessive bleeding in childhood but have few bleeding problems after puberty.
 Hemophilia B is inherited in an X-linked recessive pattern and is caused by mutations in the F9 gene.Hemophilia B is a

 - Hemophilia.
 Genetics Home Reference.
 May 2010; http://ghr.nlm.nih.gov/condition=hemophilia.
 Accessed 8/20/2015.

 - The American Society of Gene & Cell Therapy provides information on the treatment of hemophilia.

 - Genetics Home Reference (GHR) contains information on Hemophilia B. This website is maintained by the National Library of Medicine.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.